The most common diagnostic tests used by orthopedists

 The same machine used for MRIs can also be used for MRAs (magnetic resonance angiography), which is used to get detailed images of blood vessels to assess certain orthopedic conditions.

 X-rays are a quick way for your orthopedic doctor to view your bones for fractures, injuries, and joint abnormalities.
-Most traditional film-based x-ray machines have been replaced with digital systems, which offer enhanced image quality and less radiation.
+Most traditional film-based x-ray machines have been replaced with digital systems, which offer enhanced image quality and less radiation exposure.

 If you suspect you will need an x-ray, look for an orthopedic clinic with an in-house x-ray machine and radiology techs on staff.
 You will likely be able to knock out the x-ray during your initial visit and have the results immediately.
 Otherwise you’re stuck making a separate appointment at a nearby hospital or imaging center with additional out-of-pocket cost, potentially.